liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects developers that use the `hover` attribute of the `liferay-ui:search-container` taglib tag.
+This affects developers that use the `hover` attribute of the `liferay-ui:search-container` tag.

 #### How should I update my code?

-You should update your code changing the css selector that defines how rows look on hover to use the `:hover` and `:nth-of-type` css pseudo selectors instead.
+You should update your code changing the CSS selector that defines how rows look on hover to use the `:hover` and `:nth-of-type` CSS pseudo selectors instead.

 #### Why was this change made?

-Browsers support nowadays better ways to style content on hover in a way that doesn't penalize performance.
+Browsers support better ways to style content on hover in a way that doesn't penalize performance.
+Therefore, this change was made to increase the performance of hovering over content in Liferay.

 ---------------------------------------